ji190579/AIprojects/gemini_screen_chat_companion/README.md

 - 🌍 **CORS-Enabled API** ready for web clients
 - 🔐 **Secure API Key Loading** via `.env`

-## technical Notes:
+## Technical Notes:
 -🧪 When your Gemini API quota is exceeded or you're developing offline, you can simulate a Gemini response using a lightweight mock class:TestingResponse to test flow with llm output

+📌 Ideas or Future Enhancements
+For teachers: use screen sharing to automatically capture screenshots of students during exams.
+These screenshots can then be analyzed by a model (based on RAG) to detect issues

 ## 🏗️ Project Structure

 gemini_screen_chat_companion/
 │
 ├── app/
 │   ├── config/
-│   │   └── config.yaml             # (Optional) settings like capture interval
+│   │   └── config.yaml
 │   ├── static/
-│   │   ├── main.js                 # JS handling screen share + chat
+│   │   ├── main.js
-│   │   └── style.css               # css styles
+│   │   └── style.css
 │   ├── templates/
-│   │   └── index.html              # HTML page rendered by Flask
+│   │   └── index.html
-│   └── server.py                   # ✅ Flask server & Gemini backend
+│   └── server.py
 │
-├── .env                            # 🔐 Gemini API key
+├── .env
-├── requirements.txt                # Python dependencies
+├── requirements.txt
-└── README.md                       # Project usage instructions
+└── README.md

 ## How it works